presmann/subtraction-lab/README.md

 Feel free to modify and use this app for educational purposes.

-Created with ❤️ for Adas
+Created with ❤️ for Hadas and Yaara